CyberonEBU/Cyberon_DSpotterSDK_Maker_RP2040/README.md

     ```

 12. `Verify & Upload` the sketch to the board.
-13. The voice recognition with your custom keyword set is ready to go.
+13. The speech recognition with your custom keyword set is ready to go.

 Please note that the `Custom Trial Model` and the `Custom Trial License` are free to use with some **limitations**: